 EMET reporting settings

-If Tray Icon is selected, end users will receive popup notifications from EMET from the Windows Notification Tray in the taskbar.
-If Early Warning is selected, EMET-related information, including details about exploit activity, will be shared with Microsoft.
-If Windows Event Log is checked, EMET-related data will be logged to the Windows Event Log subsystem, and this data can be mined and monitored for information on potential exploits or application incompatibilities.
+If Tray Icon is selected, end users receive popup notifications from EMET from the Windows Notification Tray in the taskbar.
+If Early Warning is selected, EMET-related information, including details about exploit activity, is shared with Microsoft.
+If Windows Event Log is checked, EMET-related data is logged to the Windows Event Log subsystem, and this data can be mined and monitored for information on potential exploits or application incompatibilities.
 These settings are enabled by default in EMET 5.5.

-EMET’s configuration interface allows administrators to set default action to be taken when an exploit is attempted against a protected application.
-These settings are Stop on exploit, meaning the application will terminate or crash, or Audit only, meaning EMET will log the attack, but not terminate the process.
+The EMET configuration interface allows administrators to set default action to be taken when an exploit is attempted against a protected application.
+These settings are Stop on exploit, meaning the application terminates or crashes, or Audit only, meaning EMET logs the attack, but does not terminate the process.
 Be aware that Audit Only is not supported for all mitigations.
 See Microsoft’s Enhanced Mitigation Experience Toolkit (EMET) 5.5 User Guide for more details.

 If EMET is causing applications to crash, see the Enhanced Mitigation Experience Toolkit (EMET) 5.5 User Guide for troubleshooting steps and further guidance, including the possibility that the application could be under attack.